manifold-systems/manifold/manifold-core-parent/manifold/README.md

 The core framework plugs directly into the Java compiler via the [Javac plugin API](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.compiler/com/sun/source/util/Plugin.html) as a universal *type* adapter to allow for a direct and seamless supply of types and features otherwise inaccessible to Java's type system.
-As such the Manifold core framework provides a foundation and plugin SPI to dynamically resolve type names and produce corresponding Java sources, and to more generally augment Java's type system.
-Such a plugin is called a *type manifold* and implements the `ITypeManifold` SPI.
+The core library provides a foundation and plugin SPI to dynamically resolve type names and produce Java sources on demand, and to more generally augment Java's type system.
+A plugin implementing the `ITypeManifold` SPI is called a *type manifold*.

+A type manifold can provide new types corresponding with any type of structured data such as JSON, XML, GraphQL, and even languages like JavaScript.
+Additionally, a type manifold can supplement existing types with additional methods, properties, interfaces, annotations, etc.

 ## Table of Contents
 * [The Big Picture](#the-big-picture)